 - Revenues and RevPAR.
-The increase in total revenues and RevPAR for our total portfolio for the year ended December 31, 2022 compared to the year ended December 31, 2021 was due to continued strength in leisure travel as well as improving corporate and group demand resulting in steady improvement in both weekend and weekday results.
-Additionally, revenues increased due to the NCI Transaction, the Brickell Transaction and the Onera Transaction, which significantly expanded the size of our portfolio.
-Our increased exposure to the Sunbelt, focused revenue management, and property management initiatives related to the portfolio acquired in the NCI Transaction also contributed to significant revenue growth during the period.
-On a same store basis, the improvements in our business resulted in an increase of approximately 12.4% in occupancy and a 26.1% in average daily rate during the year ended December 31, 2022, which resulted in an 41.8% increase in same-store RevPAR.
-For the total portfolio, we experienced an increase of approximately 11.9% in occupancy and an increase of 22.3% in average daily rate during the year.
-See "Part II Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Effects of Pandemic on Our Business" for further information. - Room Expenses.
-The increase in room expenses for both our total and the same-store portfolio is highly correlated to increasing occupancy across the portfolio.
-Additional factors contributing to higher room expenses include increasing labor costs driven by higher wage rates and more costly contract labor needed to meet room demand.
-Additionally, room costs for the total portfolio increased due to the NCI Transaction, the Brickell Transaction, and the Onera Transaction, which significantly expanded the size of our portfolio during the year ended December 31, 2022. - Food and Beverage Revenues and Expenses.
-Total and same-store food and beverage revenues increased during the year ended December 31, 2022 as a result of an increase in occupancy across our portfolio and the completion of the NCI Transaction, the Brickell Transaction and the Onera Transaction.
-The Brickell Transaction included the acquisition of a rooftop bar which has meaningfully increased food and beverage revenues during the year ended December 31, 2022.
-Food and beverage expenses increased at a higher rate than food and beverage revenues due to an expansion in food and beverage product offerings compared to our offerings in prior years during the Pandemic and increased staffing costs during the year ended December 31, 2022. - Other Hotel Operating Revenues and Expenses.
-The increase in other hotel operating revenues and expenses in both our total and same-store portfolios was driven by an increase in occupancy during the year ended December 31, 2022 and the completion of the NCI Transaction, the Brickell Transaction, and the Onera Transaction.
+The increase in total revenues and RevPAR for our total portfolio for the year ended December 31, 2023 compared with the year ended December 31, 2022 was due to improving corporate and group demand and continued strength in leisure travel.
+We generated additional revenues during the year ended December 31, 2023 as a result of the acquisition of the Canopy New Orleans hotel in the second closing of the NCI Transaction at the end of March 2022 and the addition of the 2023 Acquired Properties and 2022 Acquired Properties to our portfolio.
+These revenue increases were partially offset by the disposition of properties during the years ended December 31, 2023 and 2022.
+Additionally, revenues for the year ended December 31, 2022 were negatively affected by the effect of the Omicron variant of COVID-19 in the first quarter of 2022.
+On a same store basis, the improvements in our business resulted in an increase of approximately 3.3% in occupancy and a 3.2% in ADR during the year ended December 31, 2023, which resulted in an 6.6% increase in same-store RevPAR.
+For the total portfolio, we experienced an increase of approximately 3.3% in occupancy and an increase of 4.1% in ADR during the year ended December 31, 2023.
+This resulted in an increase in RevPAR of 7.6% over the same period in the prior year. - Room Expenses.
+The increase in room expenses for both our total and the same-store portfolio is highly correlated to the increase in room revenues driven by increasing occupancy across our portfolio.
+Additional factors contributing to higher room expenses include higher wage rates, training, and contract labor needed to meet room demand.
+We also incurred additional operating expenses during the year ended December 31, 2023 as a result of the acquisition of the Canopy upon completion of the second closing of the NCI Transaction at the end of March 2022, and the addition of the 2023 Acquired Properties and 2022 Acquired Properties to our portfolio.
+These operating expense increases were partially offset by the disposition of properties during the years ended December 31, 2023 and 2022. - Food and Beverage Revenues and Expenses.
+Total portfolio and same-store food and beverage revenues increased during the year ended December 31, 2023 as a result of an expanded food and beverage offering and an increase in occupancy across our portfolio during the period.
+During the year ended December 31, 2022, we were still providing a limited food and beverage offering due to the effects of the Omicron variant of the COVID-19 virus.
+Additionally, we acquired the AC/Element Hotel in June 2022, which resulted in additional food and beverage revenues and related expenses during the year ended December 31, 2023. - The increases in food and beverage expenses were generally consistent with the increases in food and beverage revenues as we have been able to increase food and beverage prices commensurate with the inflationary and other increases in food and beverage costs. - Other Hotel Operating Revenues and Expenses.
+The increase in other lodging property operating revenues for the total portfolio and same-store resulted from miscellaneous revenues, such as cancellation fees and marketplace purchases, related to increased occupancy, an increase in parking and resort fees, and ancillary revenues driven by increased group demand.
+The increase in other lodging property operating expenses was attributable to increased marketing costs, labor costs, credit card commissions and other expenses resulting primarily from increased occupancy as compared with the same period of the prior year.